UK, US or Australia – where should you study?

 It’s work experiences like these that make your résumé stand out and put you in good standing for a great graduate job.

-Taking the next step towards studying in the UK or US
+Taking the next step towards studying in the UK, US or Australia

-There are benefits to studying in either the UK the US as both have a great range of universities that offer their own unique, globally competitive study opportunities.
+There are benefits to studying in the UK, US or Australia as each destination has a great range of universities that offer their own unique, globally competitive study opportunities.

 The main factors to consider are:

 - Your learning style.
-If you consider yourself to be an independent learner, then perhaps look into a university in the UK.
+If you consider yourself to be an independent learner, then perhaps look into a university in the UK or Australia.
 If you prefer a more structured approach to learning, a university in the US might be better for you.

 - Career opportunities.
 Work placements are a great way to get your CV noticed and can even lead directly to job offers once you graduate.
-Have a look at placement opportunities at both US and UK universities before making your decision.
+Have a look at placement opportunities in the US, UK and Australian universities before making your decision.

 - Your preferred living situation.
 You may be spending a lot of time in shared campus accommodation in your first year of study, so it’s important to know that you have a space where you feel relaxed and able to study in.